-You can use the Remote Desktop client for Windows to work with Windows apps and desktops remotely from a different Windows device.
+You can use the Remote Desktop client for Windows to work with Windows apps and PCs remotely from a different Windows device.

 Use the following information to get started.
 Be sure to check out the FAQ if you have any questions.

-- Curious about the new releases for the Windows Store client?
-Check out What's new in the Windows Store client
+- Curious about the new releases for the Microsoft Store Client?
+Check out What's new in the Microsoft Store Client

 - You can run the client on any supported version of Windows 10.